-- All students have the right to question the assessment that the teacher has made of their work in assignments and tests.
-If they are not satisfied that the assessment was correct and accurate, they should: - Approach the teacher and ask for clarification; - Ask for a reassessment of the work by the teacher; - Ask the teacher to have the teacher in charge of that Learning Area or another teacher reassess the work; - o Accept the decision as final.
+- Remember to pray for the right words to say, for understanding and for the issue to be resolved. - All students have the right to question the assessment that the teacher has made of their work in assignments and tests.
+If they are not satisfied that the assessment was correct and accurate, they should: - Approach the teacher and ask for clarification; - Ask for a reassessment of the work by the teacher; - Ask the teacher to have the teacher in charge of that Learning Area or another teacher reassess the work; - Accept the decision as final.

-C. COMPLAINTS PROCEDURE: LOCAL COMMUNITY
+C. COMPLAINTS PROCEDURE - LOCAL COMMUNITY

-- Good relationships between the College and its local community give students greater opportunities to succeed and to contribute to that community.
+- Good relationships between the school and its local community give students greater opportunities to succeed and to contribute to that community.
 Whilst community members may at times have concerns about what happens at the school and its impact in the community, in order to restore and maintain good relationships, conflicts and complaints should be resolved so that all parties achieve satisfactory results. - The following guidelines outline a process to assist members of the local community if they have a complaint. - All concerns, whether they relate to students, parents, staff or programs offered by the school should be raised directly with the school.
-The Principal is the first point of contact. - Complaints should be kept as confidential as possible; however, the Principal may need to share the concern with relevant others in the school community. - Support from the Head of College or bodies within the school, such as College Council, may be sought. - Any party has the right to be accompanied by another person in a support role at any meetings convened to discuss the resolution of the complaint. - Where both parties determine the need for and agree to the role of a mediator in the resolution of the complaint, a mediator acceptable to both could be appointed in consultation with LEVNT. - Accurate records of the complaint and meetings convened must be kept. - It is important that the complaint is dealt with as promptly and amicably as possible the welfare and learning of students should be kept as a key focus. - Where a satisfactory resolution to the complaint is not possible within the resources of the College, the matter should be referred to LEVNT. - If all processes have been followed and a resolution to the complaint has not been determined, both parties may seek legal process.
+The Executive Principal is the first point of contact. - Complaints should be kept as confidential as possible; however, the Executive Principal may need to share the concern with relevant others in the school community. - Support from bodies within the school, such as College Board, may be sought. - Any party has the right to be accompanied by another person in a support role at any meetings convened to discuss the resolution of the complaint. - Where both parties determine the need for and agree to the role of a mediator in the resolution of the complaint, a mediator acceptable to both shall be appointed in consultation with LEVNT. - Accurate records of the complaint and meetings convened must be kept. - It is important that the complaint is dealt with as promptly and amicably as possible the welfare and learning of students should be kept as a key focus. - Where a satisfactory resolution to the complaint is not possible within the resources of the College, the matter should be referred to LEVNT. - If all processes have been followed and a resolution to the complaint has not been determined, both parties may seek legal process.

-Complaint manager's Toolkit ROLE OF THE SUPPORT PERSON
+Complaint Manager's Toolkit ROLE OF THE SUPPORT PERSON